folk-lab/RTA-Temperature-Controller/README.md

 ### Example
 Let's consider the following annealing schedule, starting at room temperature:
-1. 330 degress celcius, 2 minutes
+1. 330 degrees Celsius, 2 minutes
-2. 445 degrees celcius, 2 minutes
+2. 445 degrees Celsius, 2 minutes
-3. Cool down to 50 degress celcius, at which point we can remove the sample
+3. Cool down to 50 degrees Celsius, at which point we can remove the sample

-This would be specifed by the following section in the RTA code:
+This would be specified by the following section in the RTA code:
 ```cpp
 //...